Professional Resources and Downloads

 Left Ventricular Dysfunction (LVD)

-- In Study 1, for patients with MBC, left ventricular dysfunction, which includes symptomatic left ventricular systolic dysfunction (LVSD) (congestive heart failure) and decreases in left ventricular ejection fraction (LVEF), occurred in 4.4% of patients in the PERJETA-treated group and in 8.3% of patients in the placebo-treated group
+- In Study 1, for patients with MBC, PERJETA in combination with Herceptin and docetaxel was not associated with increases in the incidence of symptomatic left ventricular systolic dysfunction (LVSD) or decreases in left ventricular ejection fraction (LVEF) compared with placebo in combination with Herceptin and docetaxel.
+Left ventricular dysfunction occurred in 4.4% of patients in the PERJETA-treated group and in 8.3% of patients in the placebo-treated group.
+Symptomatic LVSD (congestive heart failure) occurred in 1.0% of patients in the PERJETA-treated group and in 1.8% of patients in the placebo-treated group

-- Assess LVEF prior to initiation of PERJETA and at regular intervals (eg, every 3 months in the metastatic setting) during treatment to ensure that LVEF is within your institution’s normal limits
+- Assess LVEF prior to initiation of PERJETA and at regular intervals (eg, every 3 months in the metastatic setting and every 6 weeks in the neoadjuvant setting) during treatment to ensure that LVEF is within your institution’s normal limits

-- Withhold PERJETA and Herceptin and repeat LVEF assessment within 3 weeks in patients with significant decrease in LVEF.
-Discontinue PERJETA and Herceptin if LVEF has not improved or has declined further
+- If LVEF is <45%, or is 45% to 49% with a 10% or greater absolute decrease below the pretreatment value, withhold PERJETA and Herceptin and repeat LVEF assessment within approximately 3 weeks.
+Discontinue PERJETA and Herceptin if the LVEF has not improved or has declined further, unless benefits for the individual patient outweigh the risks

 - PERJETA has been associated with infusion reactions

-- In Study 1, for patients with MBC, when all drugs were administered on the same day, the most common infusion reactions in the PERJETA-treated group (≥1.0%) were fatigue, dysgeusia, hypersensitivity, myalgia, and vomiting
+- In Study 1, on the first day, when only PERJETA was administered, the overall frequency of infusion reactions was 13.0% in the PERJETA-treated group and 9.8% in the placebo-treated group, with the majority being mild to moderate.
+The most common infusion reactions (≥1.0%) were pyrexia, chills, fatigue, headache, asthenia, hypersensitivity, and vomiting.
+During the second cycle, when all drugs were administered on the same day, the most common infusion reactions in the PERJETA-treated group (≥1.0%) were fatigue, dysgeusia, hypersensitivity, myalgia, and vomiting

-- If a significant infusion reaction occurs, slow or interrupt the infusion and administer appropriate medical therapies.
+- Observe patients closely for 60 minutes after the first infusion and for 30 minutes after subsequent infusions of PERJETA.
+If a significant infusion reaction occurs, slow or interrupt the infusion and administer appropriate medical therapies.
 Monitor patients carefully until complete resolution of signs and symptoms.
 Consider permanent discontinuation in patients with severe infusion reactions

 - Patients should be observed closely for hypersensitivity reactions.
-Severe hypersensitivity, including anaphylaxis, has been observed in clinical trials of PERJETA
+Severe hypersensitivity, including anaphylaxis, has been observed in clinical trials with treatment of PERJETA.
+Medications to treat such reactions, as well as emergency equipment, should be available for immediate use.
+PERJETA is contraindicated in patients with known hypersensitivity to pertuzumab or to any of its excipients

-- Detection of HER2 protein overexpression is necessary for selection of patients appropriate for PERJETA therapy because these are the only patients studied and for whom benefit has been shown
+- Detection of HER2 protein overexpression is necessary for selection of patients appropriate for PERJETA therapy because these are the only patients studied and for whom benefit has been shown.
+Patients with breast cancer were required to have evidence of HER2 overexpression defined as 3+ IHC or FISH amplification ratio ≥2.0 in the clinical studies.
+Only limited data were available for patients whose breast cancer was positive by FISH, but did not demonstrate protein overexpression by IHC

 Most Common Adverse Reactions

-- In metastatic breast cancer, the most common adverse reactions (>30%) with PERJETA in combination with Herceptin and docetaxel were diarrhea, alopecia, neutropenia, nausea, fatigue, rash, and peripheral neuropathy
+- The most common adverse reactions (>30%) seen with PERJETA in combination with Herceptin and docetaxel were diarrhea, alopecia, neutropenia, nausea, fatigue, rash, and peripheral neuropathy.
+The most common NCI-CTCAE (version 3) Grades 3-4 adverse reactions (>2%) were neutropenia, febrile neutropenia, leukopenia, diarrhea, peripheral neuropathy, anemia, asthenia, and fatigue